Aanchal Malhotra

-Aanchal Malhotra (born 1990) is an Indian oral historian, author and artist, known for her work on the 1947 Partition of India.
-Her research and writings focus on the oral histories of individuals affected by the Partition, capturing their memories and the tangible remnants of that period.
+Aanchal Malhotra (born 1990) is an Indian historian, author, and artist, known for her work on the 1947 Partition of India.
+Her research and writings focus on the oral histories of individuals affected by the Partition.

 She is the author of the critically acclaimed books Remnants of a Separation and In the Language of Remembering.

 Early life and education

 Aanchal Malhotra was born in New Delhi, India, in 1990, where she continues to live and work.
-She received a BFA degree in traditional printmaking and art history from Ontario College Of Art & Design, Toronto, where she won the University Medal and the Sir Edmund Walker Award for Graduate Studies.
+She received a BFA degree in traditional printmaking and art history from OCAD University in Toronto, where she won the University Medal and the Sir Edmund Walker Award for Graduate Studies.
 She completed a MFA in Studio Art from Concordia University, Montréal.
 She belongs to the family of Bahrisons Booksellers, founded by her paternal grandfather, Balraj Bahri, in 1953 in New Delhi.

 Career

 Malhotra's debut book Remnants of a Separation: A History of the Partition through Material Memory was published by HarperCollins India in 2017, to mark the 70th anniversary of Indian independence.
-The project (under the same name) initially began as her MFA dissertation at Concordia University, Montréal, and included field research in India, Pakistan and England.
-It is an attempt to revisit the Partition through personal and intimate objects that refugees carried with them across the border during their migration.
-Written as a crossover between history and anthropology, it portrays a human history of Partition.
-It was named a Hindustan Times "India @ 70" book and shortlisted for the Sahitya Akademi Yuva Puraskar, Shakti Bhatt Prize First Book Award, Kamaladevi Chattopadhyay NIF Book Prize, and Hindu Lit for Life Non Fiction Prize.
+The project (under the same name) initially began as her MFA dissertation at Concordia University and included field research in India, Pakistan, and England.
+It is a historical and anthropological attempt to revisit the Partition through personal and intimate objects that refugees carried with them across the border during their migration.
+It was named a Hindustan Times "India @ 70" book and shortlisted for the Sahitya Akademi Yuva Puraskar, Shakti Bhatt Prize First Book Award, Kamaladevi Chattopadhyay NIF Book Prize, and Hindu Lit for Life Non-Fiction Prize.